arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ![Nano Matter](assets/nano-matter-banner.png)

-The Nano Matter can communicate with Matter hubs through a Thread network, so the hubs used must be **Thread border routers**.
+The Nano Matter can communicate with Matter hubs through a Thread® network, so the hubs used must be **Thread® border routers**.

 The Silicon Labs core in the Arduino IDE comes with several Matter examples ready to be tested with the Nano Matter and works as a starting point for almost any IoT device we can imagine building.

 ![Matter examples](assets/matter-examples.png)

-***At the moment the "matter_lightbulb" example is the only one certified, so it is normal to get an "Uncertified device" message.
-The remaining example certifications are still in progress.***
+***The "matter_lightbulb" example is the only officially Matter-certified profile for the Nano Matter **Community Preview**.
+Consequently, while running any of the other available profile examples, it is expected to get an "Uncertified device" message in the different Matter-compatible apps.
+This does not prevent the user from prototyping a solution with different configurations.***

 First, to start creating *Matter-enabled* solutions, we need to select the Matter protocol in **Tools > Protocol stack > Matter**: